William Edward Frank Britten: Biography

 William Edward Frank Britten was born in 1848 in Lambeth, London to William Goodwyn Price Britten and Ellen Eliza Richardson.
+His father abandoned the family in 1862 and later remarried Emma Hardinge Britten in America, without ever formally divorcing Ellen Eliza.

 On 23 July 1866, he was admitted to the Royal Academy of Arts in Piccadilly, London, as a probationer and on 3 January 1867 he was accepted as a student.
 He began to flourish as a painter after 1873, when he began to hold exhibitions for his works at the Royal Society of British Artists.
 He worked on designs for six of the eight spandrels under the Dome of St Paul's Cathedral in London, including drawing the cartoons for three of the prophets, Jeremiah, Ezekiel and Daniel, after the death of the artist, Alfred Stevens, who had originally been commissioned to draw them but only completed Isaiah.
 Britten was also approached to provide designs for the remaining four spandrels - representing the four evangelists, the first of which, St Matthew, had been completed to Watts' design in 1866.
 Once again, Britten completed the scheme - this time passing off some of the work as his own, rather than Watts's.
 In April 1883, Sir Charles Dilke ordered from Mr. W. E. F. Britten, the painter, whom Leighton had commended to him, a portrait of his brother Ashton who had recently died.
 It "proved to be very good".
 In 1891, Britten had Charles Voysey (architect) design a studio for him at 17 St Dunstans Road, London W6 8RD.
 This building is recognised as one of Voysey's first and best Arts and Crafts buildings and is still extant.
 Britten spent most of his time working in London and worked as an illustrator and a contributor to magazines.
 It is known that he was working in the Pimlico area in 1890.
 There is a suggestion that he worked in Russia for a period on a commission for the Czar, but no firm evidence of this has been found.
 In c.1912 Britten was giving instruction at the Glasgow School of Art: "Professor W. E. F. Britten superintends figure and landscape composition".

 He was married twice; in 1873 to Rebecca Ling (1853–1901) and in 1901 to Rachel Alice Kime (1870–1950); he had four children, two from each marriage.
 Britten died in 1916 in Kingston, Surrey, England.